Everything You Need to Know About ADA Compliance & Websites

 U.S courts are now considering websites as “places of public accommodations.”

 What does that mean for your business?
 Well, it means you have to do something.
-And not the kind of something that ends up on the intern’s desk, then given to seven people to split the work and then before you know it, it’s December 2020 nothing has been done, and you have a lawsuit because your website is anything but accessible.
+And not the kind of something that ends up on the intern’s desk, then given to seven people to split the work and then before you know it, it’s the end of the year, nothing has been done, and you have a lawsuit because your website is anything but accessible.
 Sounds extreme – but it’s happened before and will happen again to many businesses that hit snooze on this very important issue.

 A website is accessible when it can be enjoyed fully and equally by all people including those with disabilities – accessing content, navigating easily, engaging with various elements, etc. So on top of beautiful UX website design, you’ll have to take accessibility into consideration.